Linc-tw/camelus/README.md

 Camelus is a fast weak-lensing peak-count modeling algorithm in C. It provides a prediction on peak counts from input cosmological parameters.

 Here is the summary of the algorithm:
-  - sample halos from a mass function and assign profiles,
+  - Sample halos from a mass function
-  - carry out ray-tracing simulations,
-  - count peaks from smoothed maps.
+  - assign density profiles, randomize their positions
+  - Compute the projected mass, add noise
+  - Make maps and create peak catalogues

 For a more detailed description, please take a look at Lin & Kilbinger (2015a).